DrWursterich/lspml/README.md

     - attribute values that either:
         - have a fixed set of possible values
         - point to another spml file
+- semantic highlighting for attribute values that expect objects
 ## commandline

 ```